Kirouane-Ayoub/Llama2-Speaks-Darija/README.md

-# Building Llama2🦙 Model from Scratch :
+# Build and Train Llama2🦙 Model from Scratch :

 Welcome to the **[Llama2 Speaks Darija](https://medium.com/@ayoubkirouane3/llama-2-speaks-darija-from-scratch-to-darija-mastery-46157049ef9a)** project!